airbytehq/airbyte-embedded-widget/README.md

 # Airbyte Embedded Widget

-A lightweight, embeddable widget for integrating Airbyte's data synchronization capabilities into your application.
+An embeddable widget for integrating Airbyte's data synchronization capabilities into your application.

 ## Features